 - Information and Communication– Information in all its forms is our currency and the source of underlying value we provide to the U of I System.
 We communicate openly, honestly, timely and respectfully with each other and through all our interactions.

 - Team Work and Professionalism– We work through collaborative partnerships and embrace diversity of thought, opinion, and approaches with customers and colleagues regardless of background, culture, and organizational level.

-The mission, vision, values and goals for each campus and the university administration can be found at their respective web sites.
+The mission, vision, values and goals for each university and the systems office can be found at their respective web sites.

 University of Illinois

 Employee Relations/Human Resources

 - Enhance the employee experience through support and implementation of best practice HR business models that apply across all universities and System Office units.